hedge-dev/UnleashedRecomp/README.md

 Unleashed Recompiled is not associated with any Discord servers.
 Use the [Issues](https://github.com/hedge-dev/UnleashedRecomp/issues) page if you need support.

+### Do you have a website?

+Unleashed Recompiled does not have an official website.
+Please link to here when directing anyone to the project.

+> [!CAUTION]
+> Do not download builds of Unleashed Recompiled from anywhere but our [Releases](https://github.com/hedge-dev/UnleashedRecomp/releases/latest) page.
+>
+> **We will never distribute builds on other websites or via third-party update tools.**

 ### Why does the installer say my files are invalid?

 The installer may display this error for several reasons.
 Please check the following to ensure your files are valid: